liubomyr-lototskyi/PGS/README.md

 **VERY IMPORTANT – LEGAL WARNING**

-> This repository exists **exclusively for educational purposes**, red team / blue team training, university cybersecurity courses, CTF challenges and **authorized penetration testing only**.
+> This repository exists **exclusively for educational purposes**, red team / blue team training, cybersecurity courses, CTF challenges and **authorized penetration testing only**.
 >
 > **Using this script (or any similar tool) against systems you do NOT own or have explicit written permission to test is illegal** in almost every country.
 > I do **not** condone, encourage or support unauthorized access in any form.